aidenament/Story-Teller-AI/README.md

 1. Introduce Boop Boop the Storytelling Elephant
 2. Ask if you have a specific story idea or would like a suggestion
 3. Create a story outline based on your preferences
-4. Narrate the complete story with engaging details and pacing
+4. Tell the complete story with engaging details and pacing

 To exit the application, type `quit`, `exit`, or `bye`.